giantswarm/happa/README.md

 Running tests
 -------------

-`make test`

-There is only one sanity test at the moment though.
+There are no automated tests for Happa at the moment.

 Deploying
 ---------